 "Mr. Stark," Peter chimed in, his head swimming with the flood of information, yet one question standing out prominently in his mind, "um, about Captain America.
 He's...he's not a bad guy, right?
 I mean, I've looked up to him for so many years.
 He's helped you save the world over and over again."
 He shook his head perplexedly.
 "What happened?"

 Tony sighed.
 "The world's become a darker and stranger place, kid.
 It's so much harder to tell the difference between right and wrong anymore, even for a man like Cap.
 No, he's not a bad guy.
 But he's let his loyalty to one seriously messed up fellow cloud his judgement and drive him to do some very bad stuff, and we can't allow it to continue.
 He genuinely believes that what he's doing right now is right, even though it's so clearly wrong, and that makes him dangerous.
-Hell, I wouldn't even put it past him to try to convince you that he's right if he ever gets the chance, or to tell you that you don't understand the situation enough to take a stand since you're so young.
+Hell, I wouldn't even put it past him to try to convince you that he's right if he ever gets the chance.
 Don't let him get to you.
 He's gotta be brought in, for everyone's safety."

 Peter mulled this over for a little while, considering the many lapses in judgement he'd had over his short superhero career, and warily swallowed it down.
 "Okay.
 I guess that makes sense.
 So...what do you want me to do?"